The Mating Season (film): Plot

-Ellen McNulty (Thelma Ritter) gives up her hamburger stand in New Jersey when the bank calls in her loan, and goes to visit her son Val (John Lund) in Ohio.
-Val has recently married a socialite, Maggie (Gene Tierney).
+Ellen McNulty gives up her hamburger stand in New Jersey when the bank calls in her loan, and goes to visit her son Val in Ohio.
+Val has recently married a socialite, Maggie.
 To help Maggie put on a dinner party, Val has an employment service send a cook; Ellen arrives first, and Maggie mistakes her for the cook.
 Ellen, to avoid embarrassing Maggie, does not correct her.
 After the party, Val follows her home, and persuades her to move in with them.

 The next morning, Ellen arrives with her things, and continues the deception, explaining to Val that a mother-in-law in the house would only cause friction.
 Val reluctantly goes along with the charade.

-Maggie's mother (Miriam Hopkins) comes to stay with them.
+Maggie's mother comes to stay with them.
 She is a snob, and disapproves of both Val and Ellen.

 Maggie and Val later "lend" Ellen to the Kalinger family, owners of the firm where Val works, for a party of their own, whose guests of honor, Mr. and Mrs. Williamson, own a Maryland firm with which the Kalinger firm is about to make a major contract.
-While tending to Mr. Kalinger (Larry Keating) in his illness, Ellen finds that his son, Kalinger Junior (James Lorimer) – who had previously courted Maggie – is taking credit for Val's research that led to the contract, and she tells Kalinger Senior so.
+While tending to Mr. Kalinger in his illness, Ellen finds that his son, Kalinger Junior – who had previously courted Maggie – is taking credit for Val's research that led to the contract, and she tells Kalinger Senior so.